 Social assistance benefits consist of two categories: subsistence benefits and other social assistance benefits.
-Although subsistence benefits are considered as housing benefits in the EUSILC data, because they include a component related to housing costs, we regroup them back under social assistance benefits.
+Although subsistence benefits are considered as housing benefits in the EUSILC data, as they include a component related to housing costs, in EUROMOD it is reclassified as social assistance benefits.
 They are all non-taxable, therefore no net-gross imputations is needed.
-Subsistence benefits may include additional subsistence benefits (täiendav toimetulekutoetus) that are not related to formal rules.
+Subsistence benefits may include additional subsistence benefits (täiendav toimetulekutoetus) that are not related to formal rules but based on ad hoc decisions by local municipalities.

-Table 36.
-Comparison of assumptions for social assitance benefits
+Table 38.
+Comparison of assumptions for social assistance benefits

 Variable EESILC EUSILC Subsistence benefits, non- taxable Available in net.
 Gross equals net.
 Available in gross.
 Gross equals net.
-Other social benefits, assume non-taxable Available in net, available at personal level Available in gross, available at household level
+Other social benefits, assume non-taxable Available in net, available at personal level Available in gross, available at household level Months received Not available, set at 6 months Not available, set at 6 months